stevekinney/electron/docs-translations/zh-CN/tutorial/quick-start.md

 // Quit when all windows are closed. app.on('window-all-closed', () => {
-  // On OS X it is common for applications and their menu bar
+  // On macOS it is common for applications and their menu bar
   // to stay active until the user quits explicitly with Cmd + Q if (process.platform !== 'darwin') {
     app.quit();